Chaunceydarby35/Login-Screen/README.md

 2. Make enhancements or additions to the CSS login screen.
 3. Submit a pull request with details of your changes for review.

-### License:
-This project is licensed under the MIT License.
-Refer to the LICENSE file for more information.

 ### Contact:
 For inquiries, feedback, or support, you can contact us via email at Chaunceydrb@gmail.com.